-Our first stop out of Cardiff was in Bath.
-We were actually supposed to this the day before, but we just needed a down day, so we rearranged some things.
+Our first stop out of Cardiff was Bath.
+We were actually supposed stop here the day before, but we just needed some down time.
+So we rearranged some things to have a partial day in Bath.
 All worked out in the end.
-Bath is a pretty cool city.
+And it’s a pretty cool city.
 Jeff made the joke that he liked “the beige stone house” best.
 If you’ve ever been to Bath or seen photos, you’d know that all the buildings are the same beige stone.

-We had a couple of sights pegged in Bath—the Bath Abbey, the Roman Baths, and Pulteney Bridge.
+We had a couple of sights pegged—the Bath Abbey, the Roman Baths, and Pulteney Bridge.
 Bath Abbey was absolutely incredible.
 I’ve been to a lot of churches, cathedrals, abbeys, what have you and I thought this one was beautiful.
 A definite thumbs up from Global Debauchery.

 We paid to go into the Roman Baths.
 (I mean… you have to, right?)
 It was pretty pricey, but not disappointing.
 They’ve got glass floors everywhere inside and almost steer you in a meandering way through the museum.
 Like an Ikea.
 But it was a great design, architecturally speaking, and fairly interesting.

 We weren’t so impressed with Pulteney Bridge.
 In fact, we didn’t even realize we were looking at it when we saw it.
 It’s a covered bridge lined with shops, similar to—but smaller than—Ponte Vecchio in Florence.
 Decided against going inside and checking out the shops.
 Someone else said they thought it was really pretty and had a nice time at the bridge, so maybe I was missing something.
 Or maybe it just wasn’t for me.